Communism in Russia: February Revolution

 The First World War placed an unbearable strain on Russia's government and economy, resulting in mass shortages and hunger.
 In the meantime, the mismanagement and failures of the war turned the people and importantly, the soldiers against the Tsar, whose decision to take personal command of the army seemed to make him personally responsible for the defeats.
 In February 1917, the Tsar first lost control of the streets, then of the soldiers, and finally of the Duma, resulting in his forced abdication on 2 March 1917.

 On 26 February 1917 citywide strikes spread throughout Petrograd.
 Dozens of demonstrators were killed by troops.
-The crowds grew hostile, so the soldiers had to decide which side they were on.
-As the situation became critical, soldiers refused to work for the Tsar.
+The crowds grew hostile forcing the soldiers to decide which side they were on.
+As the situation became critical, soldiers refused orders from the Tsar.
 On 26 February 1917 the Army abandoned the Tsar; the soldiers mutinied and refused to put down the riots.
 By 27 February 1917 the workers were in control of the entire city.